npg70/galbreath-old/sources/kilkerran-graveyard.md

 > were the parents of Neil McBain, the most successfull footballer Campbeltown has yet produced,
 >though since hs father was an 'incomer' and his mother apparently from Carradale...

-[Marth Galbraith](/people/galbraith-martha-1867-mcbain.md), daughter of a [Neil Galbraith](/people/galbraith-neil-1841.md) and Martha Stewart, born 1867.
+[Martha Galbraith](/people/galbraith-martha-1867-mcbain.md), daughter of a [Neil Galbraith](/people/galbraith-neil-1841.md) and Martha Stewart, born 1867.